smaghili/openvpn/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/smaghili/openvpn/main/deploy.sh)
 ```

+The deployment script configures the entire stack and generates all required secrets automatically—no manual environment variables or additional steps are needed.

 ### Legacy Installation (Shell-based)

 This is the original shell-based installer.
 It is still functional but no longer under active development.